 Plans for a service area here date back to 1964 where a filling station and vehicle repairs garage was proposed.
 An auto-grill was also planned in 1965 but was refused.
 The filling station and garage were eventually built by a local company Hamblin Group towards the end of the 1960s and the site was known locally as 'Seamarks Garage'.

-A Kelly's Kitchen restaurant then joined the filling station in 1987.
-There were plans to add a 40-bed hotel in 1988.
-By late 1990, all Kelly's Kitchen sites had been purchased by Trusthouse Forte and the restaurant became the Wellingborough branch of Little Chef.
+The restaurant became the Wellingborough branch of Little Chef in late 1990 following Kelly's Kitchen being bought out by Trusthouse Forte.
 Trusthouse Forte also renewed the planning permission for the hotel at this point.
 The planning permission for the hotel was renewed again in 1995 but expired in 2000 and was never built.

-The Little Chef closed in 2001 and became home to the White Acres Motorhomes store in 2003.
+The Little Chef closed in 2001 and became home to the White Arches Motorhomes in 2003.

 Following the merger of Snax 24 with Rontec in 2015, the filling station shop gained Shop'N Drive branding.